Kaya Scodelario: Career

 Scodelario reprised the role of Teresa in Maze Runner: The Death Cure.
 The film was set for release on 17 February 2017, but after her co-star Dylan O'Brien was injured on set, it was pushed back to 26 January 2018.

 The year 2019 brought new projects for Scodelario.
 The first, released in May, was Extremely Wicked, Shockingly Evil and Vile, about serial killer Ted Bundy; she portrays his wife, Carole Ann Boone.
 She played the lead in Alexandre Aja's horror film Crawl, which was released in July to positive reviews.
 Her next film, 2021's Resident Evil: Welcome to Raccoon City, saw Scodelario lead another horror film, this time portraying video game character Claire Redfield as a main protagonist.

 Scodelario then signed up to lead a new Netflix series, an edgy figure skating drama called Spinning Out in 2019.
 Debuting in early 2020, the series explored multi-person mental illness within a family and its interaction with high-level competitive sports.

 In spring 2019, Scodelario became the face of Cartier's new jewelry line, Clash de Cartier, and filmed the latest Agatha Christie miniseries adaptation, The Pale Horse, for Amazon and BBC.
 In August 2021, Scodelario joined dramedy Don't Make Me Go being developed under Amazon Studios, and filmed This Is Christmas the next summer.
 Scodelario filmed two series for Netflix in 2023: The Gentlemen, inspired by the Guy Ritchie film of the same name, and Senna, a biographical drama about the Brazilian Formula One driver Ayrton Senna, where she played a fictional, though important character of a reporter called Laura Harrison.
-She will next star in the Netflix thriller film The Woman in Cabin 10.
+In 2025, she starred in the Netflix thriller film The Woman in Cabin 10.

 Personal life

-Scodelario dated her Skins co-star Jack O'Connell for about a year before they split up in June 2009, remaining good friends.
+Scodelario dated her Skins co-star Jack O'Connell from 2008 to 2009, they remain good friends.
 She was in a relationship with Elliott Tittensor from late 2009 to early 2014.
 During their relationship, she supported Tittensor after his arrest for hitting someone while driving an uninsured car.

 Scodelario and Benjamin Walker began dating during the filming of The King's Daughter in early 2014, becoming engaged in December 2014 and marrying in December 2015.
 Their first child, a son, was born in November 2016.
 Scodelario's Skins co-star Daniel Kaluuya, who grew up in the same neighbourhood as her, is her son's godfather.
 On 18 September 2021, Scodelario announced she was pregnant with her second child.
 In December 2021, she gave birth to a daughter.
 In February 2024, the couple announced they had separated.

 She was voted 13th in the UK edition of FHM's 100 World's Sexiest Women 2010.

 In January 2018, Scodelario revealed that she had been sexually assaulted when she was 12 years old.